Konstanze Klosterhalfen

 In 2017, Klosterhalfen became the youngest female athlete to run 800 m under 2 minutes, 1500 m under 4 minutes and 5000 m under 15 minutes.
 She is the current German record holder for 1500 m (indoor), one mile (out and indoor), 2000 metres, 3000 m (out and indoor), 5000 m (out and indoor) and 10,000 metres.
 She won multiple national titles.

-In October 2022, on her debut at the distance, Koko won the Valencia Half Marathon, setting the fastest female non-African mark in history and becoming the first non-African winner of the event since 2003 (by origin).
+In October 2022, on her debut at the distance, Klosterhalfen won the Valencia Half Marathon, setting the fastest female non-African mark in history and becoming the first non-African winner of the event since 2003 (by origin).

 Personal life

 Konstanze Klosterhalfen was born to Bernd and Brigitta Klosterhalfen.
 She grew up in Königswinter-Bockeroth, her father is a lawyer and her mother a teacher.
 Her brothers are Nikolas (b.
 1995) and Leonard (b.
 1998).
 The older brother was also a talented runner but decided for association football.
-In 2009, “Niko” ran the 1000 metres in 2:50.37 minutes.
+In 2009, "Niko" ran the 1000 metres in 2:50.37 minutes.
 The year before, he set the second fastest time (2:54.67) in the German U14 division.
-“Leo” plays handball at a high amateur level.
+"Leo" plays handball at a high amateur level.

 Klosterhalfen attended Städtisches Gymnasium am Oelberg in Königswinter-Oberpleis, she had A-levels in German and Social Science.
 She is enrolled at Deutsche Sporthochschule Köln (DSHS) in a Sport Journalism degree.